2014 New York Mets season

-The 2014 New York Mets season, was the 53rd season of the franchise.
-It was also their 6th season at Citi Field.
+The 2014 New York Mets season was the 53rd season of the franchise.
 The Mets finished 79–83, their most wins since the 2010 season.
-Also, the Mets finished tied for 2nd place in the National League East, their highest place in the standings since 2008.
+Also, they finished tied for second place in the National League East, their highest place in the standings since 2008.
+On July 8, the Mets won 8–3 over the Atlanta Braves to celebrate their 4,000th win in team history.

 Offseason

 On November 22, 2013, the Mets signed Chris Young to a one-year $7.25 million deal.

 The Mets agreed to terms with free agent outfielder Curtis Granderson on a four-year contract worth $60 million on December 6, 2013.

-The Mets signed Bartolo Colón on December 11, 2013 to bolster their starting rotation with the expected season long absence of ace starter Matt Harvey due to Tommy John surgery in October.
-Colón signed for $20 million over two years.
+The Mets signed Bartolo Colón to a two-year, $20 million deal on December 11, 2013 to bolster their starting rotation, with the expected season long absence of ace starter Matt Harvey due to Tommy John surgery in October.

-The Mets opened up the regular season on March 31 at home against the Washington Nationals.
+The Mets opened up the regular season on March 31, 2014 at home against the Washington Nationals.